MAPPING

 'ENGLISH' SNOOPY

-Reworked ‘Norwegian’ Snoopy found in a Hong Kong illegal night flea market.
-Texts inserted into the image: ‘In other countries there is panic-buying of rice.
+Pat found this ‘Norwegian’ Snoopy at Sham Shui Po, the night flea market in Hong Kong, and Ksenia redrew its texture by hand in pencil, incorporating bits of academic texts about the Hong Kong Snoopy case in 1998: ‘In other countries there is panic-buying of rice.
 People here are panic-buying a toy [Hong Kong Standard 1998)’ (Bosco Joseph et al.)

 'NORWEGIAN' SNOOPY